knh11545/commandline4expertsearchers/README.md

 ##### Check for duplicate records in export files

 Usually, in larger result sets there are duplicate records, i.e. records that carry identical accession numbers.
-This is in contrast to the database documentation.
+This is in contrast to the database documentation ([MEDLINE](http://ospguides.ovid.com/OSPguides/medline.htm#UI), [Embase](http://ospguides.ovid.com/OSPguides/embase.htm#an)).

 First, we check for duplicates _in each export file_.
-Accession numbers are in the UI field:
+Accession numbers are in the UI field in the export files for both MEDLINE and Embase:

 ```bash
 for file in `find . -name 'myproject_EMBASE_2018-12-13_r*-*.ovd' -print` ; do echo $file;  grep "^UI  - " $file | sort | uniq | wc -l ; done